Rome Survival Guide: How to Shop for Food in Rome

 After just a few repeat visits, stall holders, butchers, cheese sellers and fishmongers will become your friends and your loyalty will be rewarded with friendly service and, more often than not, favourable prices.
 The rule of thumb is to greet the vendor with a cheery ‘buongiorno’, ask questions and listen to their advice; Romans love to talk about food and will be happy to share their family’s culinary secrets if you express an interest.

-Here is our guide to shopping for food in Rome:
+Here is our guide on how to shop for food in Rome:

 At the market…